Chapter 13

 Let us notice the following verses,

-5 … In other words, when I pray do I: (1) do it in such a manner as to draw attention to myself so others would think I'm a holy and righteous person or (2) do I humble myself before God and offer Him my prayers, petitions and praises?
+5 … In other words; “When I pray do I do it in such a manner as to draw attention to myself so others would think I'm a holy and righteous person?”
+Or, “Do I humble myself before God and truly present to Him my prayers, petitions and praises?”

 6 … To develop a more personal and trusting relationship with God, our Lord Jesus Christ tells us that our prayer life should primarily be an intimate time with Him in our own private prayer closet.

-For those who are concerned that if they pray by themselves that God the Father will not hear them, we must remember that if we pray in His will, He not only hears but will also respond to your prayers.
-To see this let us read an excerpt from what Jesus told His disciples as He was preparing them for His departure.
+Some might be concerned that if they pray by themselves then God the Father will not hear them.
+We must remember that if we pray in His will, He not only hears us but will also respond to our prayers.
+To see this let us read an excerpt from what Jesus told His disciples when He was preparing them for His departure.
 The passage of interest for this study is in,

 John 14:11-14